-It is important to eat light meals that are rich in fibers, like fruits, vegetables or grains, every 3 to 4 hours.
-This helps to maintain consistent glucose levels in the blood and prevent big variations.
-It also helps to manage hunger and weight.
+To lower blood sugar, It is important to eat light meals every 3 to 4 hours that contain high-fiber foods, like fruits.
+This helps to maintain consistent glucose levels in the blood and prevent big spikes or drops.
+Smaller, frequent meals also helps to manage hunger and weight.

 1. Cinnamon tea